Heinrich Lienhard: Publications

-John C. Abbott's book New Worlds to Seek,[14] issued in the year 2000, is a translation of Lienhard's text about his youth and his years in Highland, Illinois.
-In 2010 Christa Landert published a partial German edition, titled "Wenn Du absolut Nach Amerika willst, so gehe in Gottesnamen!".[15]
+John C. Abbott's book New Worlds to Seek, issued in the year 2000, is a translation of Lienhard's text about his youth and his years in Highland, Illinois.
+In 2010 Christa Landert published a partial German edition, titled "Wenn Du absolut nach Amerika willst, so gehe in Gottesnamen!".
 It represents about half of the manuscript and covers the years 1846 to 1849, that is, Lienhard's travel from Missouri to California and his stay in California during the early years of the Anglo-American takeover.

 Two newspaper articles written by Heinrich Lienhard were published independently of his manuscript.
-The first appeared in the Glarner Zeitung[16] after his short stay in Switzerland in 1849.
-It gives a first-hand account of California, Sutter's Fort, the discovery of gold, and life in the mines as well as the most advantageous route to California, undoubtedly then of much interest to many readers.
+The first appeared in the Glarner Zeitung after his short stay in Switzerland in 1849.
+It gives a first-hand account of California, Sutter's Fort, the discovery of gold, and life in the mines as well as the most advantageous route to California, undoubtedly then of much interest for many readers.
 The second article appeared in 1885 in the San Francisco Daily Examiner.
-[17] Lienhard had sent it as a letter to the editor to recall that eventful time of the gold discovery and the beginning of the gold rush.
+Lienhard had sent it as a letter to the editor to recall that eventful time of the gold discovery and the beginning of the gold rush.